FAForever/wiki-pages/faf-version-guidelines.md

 Default Stream path: `/steam/steamapps/common/Supreme Commander Forged Alliance/maps`

 ### 3.1.3 Forged Alliance Forever (v56 and v60) maps path
-Needed for testing or if a map from unknown or inactive author has been downloaded from the FAF Vault as the source map.
+Needed for testing or if a map from unknown or inactive author has been downloaded from the FAF Vault as `source map version`.

 Default FAF path: `/My Games/Gas Powered Games/Supreme Commander Forged Alliance/maps/`